Bit-Quill/aws-mysql-jdbc/README.md

 ### Building the AWS JDBC Driver for MySQL

-To build the driver, navigate into the aws-mysql-jdbc directory and run the following command:
+To build the AWS JDBC Driver, navigate into the aws-mysql-jdbc directory and run the following command:

 ```bash
 gradlew build
 ```

-To build the AWS JDBC Driver without running the tests, run the following command:
+To build the driver without running the tests, run the following command:

 ```bash
 gradlew build -x test
 ```

 ### Running the Tests